ChrisK91/chrisk91.github.io/content/post/2021-08-12-Medical-checklists.md

 ---
-blurb: With my graduation last year, I've started a page, to create a tidied collection of my current notes.
+summary: With my graduation last year, I've started a page, to create a tidied collection of my current notes.
 As with my personal page, it is based on Hugo, which I find a bit more flexible to work with in comparison to Jekyll.
 If you're interested in the technical stuff, this post is for you!